 - These stoves leave no scars in the backcountry.

 - A camp stove becoming inoperative or an emergency may make a wood fire necessary.
-If you are camping where fire facilities are not provided, exercise caution in selecting a fire site, preparing the campfire and putting the fire out.
+If you are camping in a wildland park or other backcountry area where fire facilities aren’t provided, exercise caution in selecting a fire site, preparing the campfire and putting the fire out.

 - If a previous fire pit exists, use it to avoid creating a new fire scar.